abacus-gene/paml-tutorial/positive-selection/01_protocol_analyses/03_branchsite_models/README.md

 sed -i 's/Duck\_Mx/Duck\_Mx\ \#1/' ../myxovirus_branch_duck.tree
 ```

+# Inference with `CODEML`

 ## Part 1: alternative models
+Given that we want to test two hypotheses (i.e., one in which the foreground lineage will be the
+duck lineage and another with the chicken lineage), we create two different directories
-First, we need to create the corresponding working directories where the analyses
+to run the corresponding analyses under the branch model:
-will take place for each scenario described above:

 ```sh
 # Run from `03_branchsite_models`